Nigerian chicken stew is loved by every Nigerian no matter where they reside. Nigerian chicken stew is a classic recipe and it is very delicious too.

 - vegetable oil used in frying the chicken.
 (Use fresh oil to fry the chicken) except you are grilling.

 - cook and enjoy your chicken stew with anything

-Nigerian stew is best cooked with vegetable oil, you may or may not add curry and thyme to the stew but it is essential you use it in boiling your protein of choice so as to achieve the authentic Nigerian chicken stew taste, full of flavour and depth. if for any reason you choose to use palm oil for this recipe I would recommend that you don’t use curry and thyme as I believe this spice and herbs doesn’t work well with palm oil.
+Nigerian stew is best cooked with vegetable oil.
+Curry and thyme may or may not be added to the stew although, it is essential you use it in cooking your protein of choice.
+This is to achieve the authentic Nigerian chicken stew taste, full of flavour and depth.
+If for any reason you choose to use palm oil for this recipe, I would recommend you don’t use curry and thyme, as I believe this spice and herbs don’t work well with palm oil.
 This is my personal opinion and I haven’t been proven wrong about it.

 Nigerian Chicken Stew

 - 2 medium onion chopped, to be used in boiling the chicken and later in the stew

 - Chicken bullion cubes use according to preference